Dear All,

 My thanks to Shirley Moon for this lovely story, who also points out the following lessons within it:

-Do not impose your own needs and ambitions on to other people who may not share them.
+Do not impose your own needs and ambitions onto other people who may not share them.

 Don't assume that things that motivate you will motivate someone else.

-Recognise that sources of happiness may vary widely between people.
+Recognize that sources of happiness may vary widely between people.

 From India, Delhi